ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### C. Check the existence of a Gender in Master DB

-On receiving a request to validate the Gender Name with input parameters (Gender Name), the system checks the Gender Name in the Master DB
+On receiving a request to validate the Gender Name with input parameters (Gender Name), the system checks the Gender Name in the Master DB as per the below listed steps
 1. Validates if the request contains the following input parameters
    * Gender Name - Mandatory
 2. If the mandatory input parameters are missing, throws the appropriate message.